HSA-eligible | Cancel Anytime

 Yes - our service is HSA-eligible and CRA-eligible medical expenses, but it is recommended that you check with your individual insurer if our services can be covered under any of your other supplemental benefits.

 All biomarkers are ordered and reviewed by an Authorized Medical Provider licensed to practice in your province.
-If you require additional information for your HSA, please contact us directly with the specific information required (via our contact us form).
-Each HSA may require different information for eligibility.
+If you require a quote for your HSA, use our free quoting tool to generate a personalized membership quote with the details your provider may need.
+Click here to get started.

 No - we take data privacy and security very seriously.
 Your results are for your eyes only and will be handled in keeping with our privacy policy.

+Our Essential offering includes the top 35 biomarkers related to your health and longevity, whereas our Plus, Optimum, and Plus Family offerings include a more comprehensive panel of 50 biomarkers (see breakdown below).
+Click here to see our biomarker comparison by plan.
 These biomarkers provide insights into your cardiovascular health, liver function, kidney function, blood glucose levels, and various essential vitamins and minerals.
 Hormonal biomarkers are an add-on and can be selected at checkout.
 The male hormonal biomarker panel is an add-on that can be selected upon checkout for $65 CAD.
 Click here to read more about each biomarker.

 NiaHealth provides a requisition that you will use so you don’t need to worry about this.